dataz/dataz-junit4/README.md

 dataZ - Test Support For Data Stores using JUnit4.

-This conatins the JUnit4 support for dataZ.
+This contains the JUnit4 support for dataZ.